Certificate In Collaborative Filmmaking

 Applicants to the certificate programs must have a high school diploma or equivalent; at least two years of college or working experience in the media arts is preferred.
 The pace of the program is demanding, requiring a high degree of motivation and the ability to work independently.
 A portfolio and/or reel for review is required.
 An interview either via phone or in person will be arranged after all application materials have been received by the College.
 Prospective students are welcome and invited to visit Maine Media College, tour the campus, and meet with faculty.

-Applications accepted on a space available basis.
+Applications are accepted on a space-available basis.

 All applicants are required to submit the following:

 - A completed application form

 - Official college transcripts or high school transcripts – if no college degree

 - Three letters of recommendation

 - Statement of interest and intention

 - Non-refundable application fee of $75.
 A deposit of $600 will be required upon acceptance to the program.